glinesbdev/versus/src/verse/basics/README.md

 ### Equality

-When talking about equality in programming, we referring to "is value **exactly equal** to another value or **not**".
-There are two operators that are used for this purpose.
+When talking about equality in programming, what we're really asking is, "Is value **exactly equal** to another value or **not**?".
+There are two operators that are used for checking equality.

-> Once we cover the details of methods, we'll cover the details operators.

 ```ruby
 # Check if something is equal with the equality operator `=`